-The interview process seeks to match the candidate’s potential skills, abilities and knowledge with those stated in the Firefighter role map and the personal qualities and attributes, which are detailed within the job description contained in this information pack.
+At this stage in the process we seek to match the candidate’s potential skills, abilities and knowledge with those stated in the Firefighter role map detailed within the job description.

 Ensure that your responses are well structured, clear and concise.
 You may find it useful to consider the STAR technique, to help structure your answer;